apollo

 caution

 Fludrocortisone can affect alertness and coordination.
-So, operating machinery which requires concentration should be avoided.
+Operating machinery that requires concentration should be avoided.
 Fludrocortisone does not make you sleepy, and so it's usually safe to drive a car.
 However, do not drive a car or operate machinery if your eyesight is affected.

 • Safety Warning